 The sooner that type 2 diabetes is diagnosed, the better.
 This can help reduce the risk of a person going on to develop devastating complications.
 Early identification can also spot people at increased risk of developing type 2 diabetes and help them delay or prevent the condition.

 What action needs to happen?

-Download our full position statement, Early identification of people with Type 2 diabetes, November 2015 (PDF, 400KB).
+Download our full position statement, Early identification of people with type 2 diabetes, August 2021 (PDF, 1.9MB).